Can You be Too Flexible?

 - Food intolerances or allergic responses to some foods

-- Digestive disturbances – constipation is quite common
+- Digestive disturbances – see below

 - Recurring, or chronic small intestinal bacterial overgrowth (SIBO)